kubernetes-sigs/external-dns/docs/ttl.md

 ### Vultr Provider
 The Vultr provider minimal TTL is used when the TTL is 0.
 The default is 1 hour.

+### UltraDNS
+The UltraDNS provider minimal TTL is used when the TTL is 0.
+The default is 24 hour.